i-dream-of-ai/reddit-2/README.md

 - Detailed parameter validation with [pydantic](https://docs.pydantic.dev)
 - Uses the reliable [PRAW](https://praw.readthedocs.io/) library under the hood
 - Built-in rate limiting protection thanks to PRAW

+## Caveats
+- Only supports read features for now.
+If you want to use write features, upvote the [issue](https://github.com/GridfireAI/reddit-mcp/issues/1) or [send a PR](CONTRIBUTING.md)! 🙌
+- Tools use tokens.
+To use this with Claude, you may need to be a Pro user to use many tool calls.
+Free tier users should be fine with lighter tool usage.
+Your token usage is your responsibility.

 ## Installation